alansfr/alansfr.github.io/index.md

 # Further Info
   _This site is incomplete_.

 For those in search of further details and evidence, here are some starting points with [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success}.
+If you wish to speed this process up, you know what to do!
+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="masternotions" data-color="#40d5a8" data-emoji="☕"  data-font="Comic" data-text="Site development accelerator" data-outline-color="#ddffee" data-font-color="#221111" data-coffee-color="#773f22" ></script>

+<script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="masternotions" data-description="Support me on Buy me a coffee!" data-message="New Tip Feature!" data-color="#28e0af" data-position="Right" data-x_margin="18" data-y_margin="18"></script>